TUDa-VLAOrga/VLAOrga/docs/setup.md

     docker compose up --build

 Stop the containers with `Ctrl+C`.
+If you want to start the containers in detached mode, run the following for starting and stopping:

+    docker compose up --build -d
+    docker compose stop

-The vite frontend server can be reached under http://localhost:5173/
+The frontend server can be reached under http://localhost:5173/ (In case of port conflicts, you can change the exposed ports in the `docker-compose.yml` file.)

 ## Backing up data